-Best Practice Naming Conventions for ActiveCampaign Tags, Fields & Emails
+Best Practice Naming Conventions for Email Marketers to stay organised

-When you’re getting started with ActiveCampaign, whether you’re migrating from something else or starting from scratch, you’re going to need to name a lot of things.
+When you do email marketing, whether you’re already knee-deep in it or starting from scratch, you’re going to need to name a lot of things.

-And if you’ve been using ActiveCampaign a while now, or handed an existing account to work with, I bet there are already a lot of names of tags, custom fields, lists and emails that are… unhelpful.
+And if you’ve been using your email tech (eg ActiveCampaign) for a while now, or handed an existing account to work with, I bet there are already a lot of names of tags, custom fields, lists and emails that are… unhelpful.

 Actually, let’s be honest here…

-Most ActiveCampaign accounts have a total mess of random confusing names for everything, to the point where it’s like someone peeled off all the labels on hundreds of cans, tins and jars, and just messed with them to make your life hard.
+Most email marketing tech accounts have a total mess of random confusing names for everything, to the point where it’s like someone peeled off all the labels on hundreds of cans, tins and jars, and just messed with them to make your life hard.

-Badly named tags, lists and automations in ActiveCampaign lead to costly mistakes and hours of time lost.
+Badly named tags, lists and automations can lead to costly mistakes and hours of time lost.

-Get your ActiveCampaign account organised enough that you can use it without getting lost, breaking stuff, or spending hours just looking for a tag and figuring out what it’s for.
+Get your accounts organised enough that you can use things without getting lost, breaking stuff, or spending hours just looking for a tag and figuring out what it’s for.

-It’s called a naming convention – or you can call it a tag taxonomy or just plain naming rules – best practice for naming stuff in ActiveCampaign.
+It’s called a naming convention – or you can call it a tag taxonomy or just plain naming rules – best practice for naming stuff in your email tech – whether that’s MailChimp, MailerLite, ActiveCampaign, Kit, HighLevel or other option.

-Read on for Kay Peacey’s best tips for you naming convention to name all the things in ActiveCampaign without losing your mind.
+Read on for Kay Peacey’s best tips for you naming convention to name all the email-related things without losing your mind.

-Follow these steps to know how to name Tags (and more) in ActiveCampaign:
+Follow these steps to know how to name things in your email tech

-Watch Kay Peacey on how to name things better in ActiveCampaign (10 mins)
+Watch Kay Peacey on how to name things better in your email marketing tech (10 mins)

-Understand how naming conventions for ActiveCampaign will save you time money & stress
+Understand how naming conventions for will save you time money & stress

-Why should you care enough to name tags, fields, forms and all the other ActiveCampaign things using a system?
+Why should you care enough to name tags, fields, forms and all the other email-related things using a system?

-1. You need to understand what things are in ActiveCampaign quickly and reliably.
+1. You need to understand what things are quickly and reliably.

-2. You need to be able to find things in ActiveCampaign fast, using search & alphabetisation.
+2. You need to be able to find things fast, using search & alphabetisation.

 3. ActiveCampaign (and other tech tools) need to be able to find things using their names.

-5. If you don’t, you will fall into the BIGGEST cause of error in ActiveCampaign accounts – names that are messed up, confusing or just plain wrong
+5. If you don’t, you will fall into the BIGGEST cause of error in email marketing tech accounts – names that are messed up, confusing or just plain wrong

 Three tips for Tag naming best practice in ActiveCampaign